Dutch Debut Novelist Bags 30th Women’s Prize For Fiction

 Of the 16 authors, six are British, three are American, and there is one Moroccan-American, one German, one Dutch-Israeli, one Irish, one New Zealander, one Nigerian and one South African.
 The qualifying publication period for 2025 is 1 April 2024 to 31 March 2025.
 Last year, V. V. Ganeshananthan won with her novel Brotherless Night which depicts the Sri Lankan civil war.

-‘I’m thrilled to announce the longlist for the 30th Women’s Prize for Fiction,’ says Kit de Waal.
+‘I’m thrilled to announce the longlist for the 30th Women’s Prize for Fiction,’ de Waal said when the longlist was announced.
 ‘It has been an absolute honour to be immersed in so many utterly exhilarating and hugely imaginative books during the reading process.
 There were many lively debates on the judging panel over the final 16 books and it was a very close-run thing, but the list we have revealed today is overflowing with compelling stories, and writing that demonstrates passion, wit and empathy.’

 On the judging panel, de Waal is joined by novelist and journalist Diana Evans, author, journalist and mental health campaigner Bryony Gordon, magazine editor Deborah Joseph and musician Amelia Warner.